-AI for tradies in 2026 does four things well: drafts quotes from a voice note or photo, answers your phone while you're on the tools, actions admin by voice, and auto-generates compliance certificates.
-This roundup covers the 12 tools doing that work for AU and NZ trades, what each actually does, what it costs, and the honest caveats.
-One disclosure up front: this page is published by Chippie (a job management platform, entry 12), and we've labelled every vendor-reported claim as exactly that.
+AI tools for tradies come in three shapes in 2026.
+Quoting apps turn a voice note or photo into a draft quote.
+AI phone receptionists answer calls while you're on the tools.
+AI admin tools do the paperwork you'd otherwise do at the kitchen table, reading your records and drafting the invoice.
+This page covers every tool we could verify doing that work for AU and NZ trades, what each actually does, what it costs, and the honest caveats.
+Start with the section below, though: the big platforms shipped their own AI through 2025 and 2026, so the first question is whether you already pay for what these apps sell.
+One disclosure up front: this page is published by Chippie, a job management platform that appears as a disclosed entry near the end, and we've labelled every vendor-reported claim as exactly that.

 Single-feature tools that turn a voice note, photo, or typed description into a draft quote.
 Fast for drafting; none of them runs the rest of your business.

 The caveats: the site's "2,847+ tradies" figure is vendor-reported; we found no independent review listing (Capterra, G2, Trustpilot) to corroborate it.
+It also contradicts itself on price: the homepage's own return-on-investment copy says $39 a month while the pricing block on the same page lists the Starter plan at $29 AUD a month.
+Confirm what you'll actually be charged before you subscribe.
 Quoting only, so pair it with something that handles the job after the quote.

 What it does: Australian-built quoting app promising a quote in about a minute, with an AI assistant, automatic follow-up, and instant invoicing.
 7-day free trial.